cs6006/cs6006.github.io/content/blog/second.md

 We started the day with a little arithmetic.
 How do we add 6 and 3?
 My students were early enough in their education that they did this _exactly_ the way I wanted them to:

-> _We put up six fingers and say out loud, "one, two", "three".
+> _We put up six fingers and say out loud, "one, two, three".
 As we say each number, we put up an additional finger.
 Then we stop and think.
 How many fingers do we have up?
 Nine!_

 I then asked them to add 6 and 5.
 They started off strong, but then, at ten, ran out of fingers.